syndbg/shell-in-a-nutshell/README.md

 shell-in-a-nutshell
 ===================

-Basic shell scripts to get you scripting
+Basic shell script guide to get you scripting.

+It's WIP, so opening issues and pull requests is appreciated.